yojoecapital/notes/CS-577 Deep Learning/4-Tips-for-Deep-Learning.md

 ##### ReLU

-- to solve the [Vanishing Gradient Problem](#Vanishing Gradient Problem), we can use the Rectified Linear Unit function ==ReLU== instead of sigmoid for our activation function
+- to solve the [Vanishing Gradient Problem](#Vanishing Gradient Problem), we can use the Rectified Linear Unit function **ReLU** instead of sigmoid for our activation function

 <img src="images/image-20230919144850408.png" alt="image-20230919144850408" style="zoom:50%;" />